mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 cruel hand of fate by being born a mere 22 minutes after his twin sister.

-Paulo’s reign was similar to that of Margaret.
+Paulo's reign was similar to that of Margaret.
 He continued to cultivate relationships with the peerage and kept the peace on Imperial borders, most notably with the Zhodani Consulate.
 Other than putting down a few minor revolts, Paulo did not embroil the Imperium in conflicts.
 In 740, he left his mark on Capital, adding yet another annex to the Grand Palace.
-Paulo’s Annex was a pleasure palace, a place where visitors could indulge in myriad forms of entertainment.
+Paulo's Annex was a pleasure palace, a place where visitors could indulge in myriad forms of entertainment.
 Fine dining, the performing arts, sporting events and countless other diversions were featured.
-Beginning in 740 the annex would serve as the primary site of the Emperor’s Games, a decennial sporting event.
+Beginning in 740 the annex would serve as the primary site of the Emperor's Games, a decennial sporting event.

 The greater inclusion of Vilani nobles in the Moot